batueng/bertram-challenge/README.md

 ## Assumptions

-Bob always gets a cappucino
+Bob always gets a cappucino.
-The coworker who has paid a minimum total amount, pays next to ensure fairness
+The coworker who has paid a minimum total amount, pays next to ensure fairness.